Azure/CanadaPubSecALZ/docs/architecture.md

 * Conditional Access Policies - Configured based on location & devices
 * Privileged Identity Management (PIM) - Enabled for elevated access control.
 * App Registration - Consider disabling for all users and created on-demand by CloudOps teams.
-* Sign-In Logs - Logs are expected to Log Analytics workspace & Sentinel used for threat hunting (Security Monitoring Team).
+* Sign-In Logs - Logs are exported to Log Analytics workspace & Sentinel used for threat hunting (Security Monitoring Team).
 * Break-glass procedure - Process documented and implemented including 2 break glass accounts with different MFA devices & split up passwords.
 *	Azure Directory to Azure Active Directory sychronization - Are the identities synchronized or using cloud only account?